How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 In this course, you'll gain knowledge on CI/CD and its benefits.
 You’ll also learn about Jenkins, pipeline creation, plugin utilization, Jenkins security, and other related topics.
 Plus, you’ll get to enhance your understanding of these concepts through practical demonstrations and hands-on exercises.

-6. Prepare for DevOps Interview
+6. Prepare for the DevOps Interview

 After you've learned the basics of DevOps and gained a solid grasp of Docker, Kubernetes, and automation tools, it's time to start preparing for your DevOps interview.